4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Drum.png" width ="156">

->Drum is a drum module based on a simple two operator FM oscillator core and a noise source.
+Drum is a drum module based on a simple two operator FM oscillator core and a noise source.

 ### Controls
 * **Pitch:** The base pitch of the carrier and modulator.
 10hz - 1000hz
 * **Pitch Env:** A decay envelope that controls the pitch of the carrier
 * **Pitch Amt:** The amount the decay envelope modulates the pitch of the carrier
-* **Ratio:** The frequency ratio for the modulator.
-Ratio is based on carrier frequency
+* **Ratio:** The frequency of the modulating oscillator, with respect to the frequency of the carrier oscillator
-* **FM Env:** The decay time for an envelope that controls the depth of FM
+* **FM Env:** The duration of envelope that controls the amount of frequency modulation
-* **FM Amt:** The overall amount of FM present in the sound
+* **FM Amt:** The overall amount of FM present in the sound (amplitude of the FM envelope)
-* **Tone Env:** The decay time for the modulated carrier
+* **Tone Env:** The decay time for the FM portion of the drum
-* **Noise Env:** The decay time for the noise portion of the signal
+* **Noise Env:** The decay time for the noise portion of the drum
-* **Noise Blend:** A crossfader that fades between the oscillators and noise source
+* **Noise Blend:** A crossfader that fades between the FM and noise portions
 * **Trigger In:** Trigger input for all decay envelopes
 * **V/Oct CV In:** 1v/oct pitch input for carrier and modulator
 * **P Env CV In:** CV input for pitch envelope -5v/+5v